Generic Name: oxymorphone (OX ee MOR fone)

 The extended-release form of this medicine is for around-the-clock treatment of pain.
 This form of oxymorphone is not for use on an as-needed basis for pain.

 Oxymorphone may also be used for purposes not listed in this medication guide.

 What is the most important information I should know about oxymorphone?

 You should not use this medicine if you have severe asthma or breathing problems, a blockage in your stomach or intestines, or moderate to severe liver disease.

 Oxymorphone can slow or stop your breathing.
 Never use this medicine in larger amounts, or for longer than prescribed.
 Do not crush, break, or open an extended-release pill.
 Swallow it whole to avoid exposure to a potentially fatal dose.
 Oxymorphone may be habit-forming, even at regular doses.
 Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
 Keep the medication in a place where others cannot get to it.

 Tell your doctor if you are pregnant.
-Oxymorphone may cause life-threatening addiction and withdrawal symptoms in your newborn if you use the medication during pregnancy.
+Oxymorphone may cause life-threatening withdrawal symptoms in your newborn if you use the medication during pregnancy.

 Do not drink alcohol.
 Dangerous side effects or death can occur when alcohol is combined with oxymorphone.

 What should I discuss with my healthcare provider before using oxymorphone?